Kishore025/Kishore025/README.md

 - Fitbag App: Fitbag App, a voice-activated smart fight system that uses HIT workouts and gamification to motivate users and improve their fitness.

-Fitbag FrontEnd Side
-Implemented BLE (Bluetooth Low Energy) client-server communication using the core Bluetooth framework to read and write data between Central and Peripheral devices.
-Worked with a team to integrate with peripheral devices and implemented features such as OTA firmware upgrades, and localization.
-Designed and implemented voice activated-system for the app, using the speech framework and Alexa integration for voice commands.
-Developed custom drills, group drills, multiplayer games, and online leaderboards for the app.

 - Fitbag Server: A Node.js server built with Express and MongoDB.
 This server provides a REST API for a mobile application.

 ## Contact